Relightable Neural Actor with Intrinsic Decomposition and Pose Control: Related Work

 \subsection{Human Models with Pose Control}

 Modeling humans is a long-standing topic.
 Traditionally, meshes from an actor can be automatically rigged to a skeleton~\cite{Aguiar2008automatic} using Linear Blending Skinning (LBS)~\cite{Lewis_SIG200_LBS}.
 Parametric human models offer pose and shape control~\cite{SMPL_2015,SMPL_X_2019} and, more recently, implicit human bodies can be articulated~\cite{COAP_Mihajlovic_CVPR_2022,alldieck2021imghum,mihajlovic2021leap}.
-Such models offer a generic and controllable representation but are unable to represent individual details.
-Template-based methods synthesize a realistic level of details~\cite{habermann2019livecap, habermann2020deepcap}, but have to deal with non-linear pose-dependent deformations.
+Such models offer a generic and controllable representation, but are unable to represent individual details.
+Template-based methods synthesize a realistic level of details~\cite{habermann2019livecap, habermann2020deepcap, jiang2022hifecap}, but have to deal with non-linear pose-dependent deformations.

 Several approaches model appearance and geometry with an implicit field anchored on a coarse human mesh.
 Neural Body~\cite{peng2021_neural_body} optimizes latent vectors anchored in the vertices of the human mesh and Neural Actor~\cite{liu2021neural} incorporates texture maps as a conditioning to break down the mapping from pose to dynamic effects (one-to-many mapping).
-ARAH~\cite{ARAH_ECCV_2022} models the surface of the human with an SDF, Dual-Space NeRF~\cite{zhi2022dual} learns the color and light in separate spaces, and \citet{kwon2021neural} propose a generalizable approach. \citet{shysheya2019textured} jointly learn textures and a neural renderer but fall short in reconstructing the 3D human body.
+ARAH~\cite{ARAH_ECCV_2022} models the human surface with an SDF, Dual-Space NeRF~\cite{zhi2022dual} learns the color and light in separate spaces, and Kwon et al.~\cite{kwon2021neural} propose an approach that generalizes to new identities and poses.
+Shyshey et al.~\cite{shysheya2019textured} jointly learn textures and a neural renderer but fall short in reconstructing the 3D human body.
 A few works~\cite{Weng_2022_CVPR, jiang2022neuman} approach a restrictive scenario of reconstructing 3D humans from a monocular video but fail to model fine details under new poses.
-Common for these methods is the entanglement of material properties and global illumination, making them restricted to the same appearance as observed during training.
+Common to all these type of methods~\cite{habermann2021, HDHumans2023, kwon2023deliffas, Pang_2024_CVPR} is the entanglement of material properties and illumination, making them restricted to the same appearance as observed during training.